claugf/Bug-Tracker/README.md

 * EJS - version 3.1

 ## Setup
-Access the app throught the following link:
+Access the app through the following link:
 * https://pure-ocean-21134.herokuapp.com/
+Also, it can be accessed by Postman, copying the link above.

 ## Code Examples
 Some examples of usage are: